Manzar1124/songs-tambola-ticket/README.md

 # Generate Songs Tambola Ticket
 Generate Tambola tickets but songs instead of number.
 Its a creative way to enjoy guessing the songs.
-PS: I have used embedded ruby for template you can use any templating engine.
+PS: I have used embedded ruby for displaying them to the webpage, But you can use any templating engine.

 Final Image

 ![songs-tambola](https://github.com/Rajan4436/songs-tambola-ticket/blob/master/download%20.png)